Department of Law and Human Rights | University of Asia Pacific

 Overview

-University of Asia Pacific (UAP) was established in 1996 with a vision to enhance the opportunity for higher education in Bangladesh.
-The University, under the private University Act 1992, started its operation in 1996 the UAP offers in undergraduate program in four disciplines.
-Its curricula have been approved by the University Grants Commission (UGC) and the Government of People’s Republic of Bangladesh.
+The University of Asia Pacific (UAP) was established in 1996 under the Private University Act 1992 with the vision of expanding access to quality higher education in Bangladesh.
+From its inception, the University has steadily progressed, offering a range of undergraduate programs across several disciplines.
+All academic curricula are duly approved by the University Grants Commission (UGC) and the Government of Bangladesh, ensuring recognized academic standards.

 Our Vision